adityaranjan2005/Pattern-Purity/README.md

 Scraping code for non-dark pattern texts is on scraping/.
 That is implemented using Typscript (Javascript) and Puppeteer.

-# Note: Project is still under development
+# Note: Project is still under development!